 In addition, the Cambridge Cancer Research Hospital (CCRH) will be a new, purpose-built, specialist cancer research hospital.
 The new building will include additional beds that are needed to accommodate increasing numbers of patients and more single rooms that are suitable for novel therapies and reduce the risk of hospital-acquired infections.
 It will also deliver additional capacity for day treatment and clinical trials and an expanded emergency assessment unit for cancer patients.
-Specifically, it will include: wards for Oncology, Haematology, Bone Marrow Transplant and a Young Adult Cancer ward, an outpatient department and diagnostic suites, day units for Oncology and Haematology and a Breast Unit.
+Specifically, it will include wards for Oncology, Haematology, Bone Marrow Transplant and a Young Adult Cancer ward, an outpatient department and diagnostic suites, day units for Oncology and Haematology and a Breast Unit.
 Groundworks are beginning in 2024 with main building work due to commence in 2025.

-It is an exciting time for the city and the region.
 For us at CUH, being based at the heart of the Cambridge Biomedical Campus means we are perfectly situated to make the most of the opportunities that are arising.
 We pride ourselves on the teamwork, energy and commitment of our excellent staff - they are our most important assets.
-Recognising this, we have taken a positive approach to supporting them in their work through schemes to help work-life balance, improvements in the working environment and initiatives to make it easier for staff to explore new career opportunities and to develop professionally and personally.
+Recognising this, we have taken a positive approach to supporting them in their work through schemes to help work-life balance, improvements in the working environment and initiatives to make it easier for staff to explore new career opportunities and develop professionally and personally.